bparanj/crystal/electronics/components/resistor-qna.md

 - Tolerance: This shows how accurate the resistor is.
 If your circuit needs precise control, choose a resistor with a low tolerance.
 - Temperature Stability: If your circuit is in a place where the temperature changes a lot, make sure the resistor is stable enough to handle those changes.

-## How to Tell if a Resistor is Broken

 To check if a resistor is working, you can:

 - Use a Multimeter: A multimeter is a tool that measures electrical properties.
 You can use it to measure the resistance and see if it matches the resistor's rating.
 - Look at It: If a resistor looks burnt, cracked, or damaged, it's probably broken and needs to be replaced.
 - Test It in the Circuit: If electricity isn’t flowing the way it should, the resistor could be faulty.

-## Where Does the Name "Resistor" Come From?

 The name "resistor" comes from what it does—it resists, or limits, the flow of electricity.
 By resisting the flow, it keeps the current in control and prevents damage to other parts of the circuit.

-## How Have Resistors Changed Over Time?

 Resistors have evolved over the years to become more accurate and smaller in size: